• Skip to primary navigation

 A rack full of banana protein muffins topped with chocolate chips

-This is the best banana protein muffins recipe!
-These gluten free muffins are a healthy breakfast or snack that are so easy to make and have 12 grams of protein per muffin.
+These are the best banana protein muffins!
+These muffins are so easy to make and have 12 grams of protein per muffin.
 Made with protein powder, almond flour, bananas, peanut butter, oatmeal, and chocolate chips, the ingredients blend perfectly to give these muffins the perfect flavour and light, fluffy texture.

 Two banana protein muffins stacked on top of each other with a bite out of the top one.